Repayment reprieve given to Leeds Trinity students who were issued loans in error

 “We urge the SLC to release urgent communications to clarify the specifics of this latest development to reassure students who have been plunged into anxiety and confusion in recent weeks due to contradictory advice and a refusal to answer their customers’ queries.”

-Via Unsplash
+via Unsplash

-They added that they will shortly be getting in touch with those affected, “to explain what this means for them and what the next steps are, including their eligibility and entitlement, as well as confirming the repayment process”.
+“We will be writing to students to explain what this means for them and what the next steps are, including their eligibility and entitlement, as well as confirming the repayment process.
+We are also continuing to work with providers who are in the process of correctly classifying courses.”

-The Department for Education has also urged those affected to contact their higher education provider for advice and support on repayments.
+The Department for Education has urged those affected to contact their higher education provider for advice and support on repayments.

 Featured image via Geograph Britain and Ireland under Creative Commons Attribution-Share Alike 2.0